bufferapp/sharejs/README.md

 - **data-via**: Via (twitter screen_name)
 - **data-partner-source**: Partner name.
 - **data-partner-placement**: Partner specified identifier (ie. mini)

+####Native Retweets
+Share.js supports creating Native Retweets.
+You'll need to supply four params if you'd like to use this.
+- **data-retweeted-tweet-id**: Numeric Twitter ID of the status.
+You can find this on the twitter url of a status
+- **data-retweeted-user-id**: The twitter user id who created the status
+- **data-retweeted-user-name**: The user screen name of the twitter user who created the status
+- **data-retweeted-user-display-name**: The display name of the twitter user who created this status

 ##Creating Buffer Share DOM Elements with Javascript
 If a buffer-share element is created via javascript after window.onload is called, then be sure to call call BufferShare.reload() afterwards.